solvia-labs/solvia/docs/src/offline-signing.md

 - Signing transactions using an [airgapped](<https://en.wikipedia.org/wiki/Air_gap_(networking)>)
   signing device

-This document describes using Solana's CLI to separately sign and submit a transaction.
+This document describes using Solvia's CLI to separately sign and submit a transaction.

 ## Commands Supporting Offline Signing